pypa/pip/docs/user_guide.rst

 anything not explicitly listed.

 This strategy is easy to implement and works across OSes and architectures.
-However, it trusts PyPI, its CDN, and the network.
+However, it trusts PyPI and the certificate authority chain.
 It also relies on indices and find-links locations not allowing packages to change without a version increase.
 (PyPI does protect against this.)

 Hash-checking Mode
 ------------------